williamthorsen/git-recon/README.md

 - Offers choice of explicit long-form or convenient short-form aliases
 - Easy to combine with other Git configurations
-- Extensible and customizable: List commands accept all options of `git for-each-ref`
-- One-line configuration: Just include the configuration file in your `~/.gitconfig`
+- One-line configuration: Just include the aliases file in your `~/.gitconfig`
 - Purely alias-based: No scripts, plugins, or additional dependencies
 - Provides help text and legend for each command